axtno/axtno/README.md

 # Hello! :wave: :blush:

 Hi there!
-My name is Athena, and I am third year student pursuing a Bachelor's Degree in Biomedical Engineering with a minor in Materials Science and Engineering.
+My name is Athena, and I am fourth year student pursuing a Bachelor's Degree in Biomedical Engineering with a minor in Materials Science and Engineering.
 I am open to any opportunities to expand my knowledge, whether that be in programming, communications, or clinical research.

 ### About me:
 Current Roles & Projects: